-On May 14, 2024, the Company announced a strategic pipeline prioritization and restructuring plan pursuant to which it will discontinue developing trastuzumab imbotolimod in order to focus on the Company's Phase 1 asset, BDC-3042, a Dectin-2 agonist antibody, and the Company's next generation ISAC platform including new clinical candidate, BDC-4182, targeting Claudin 18.2, and reduce overall operating expenses.
+On May 14, 2024, the Company announced a strategic pipeline prioritization and restructuring plan pursuant to which it discontinued developing trastuzumab imbotolimod in order to focus on the Company's Phase 1 asset, BDC-3042, a Dectin-2 agonist antibody, and the Company's next generation ISAC platform including new clinical candidate, BDC-4182, targeting Claudin 18.2, and reduced overall operating expenses.
 The restructuring plan reduced the Company's workforce by approximately 50%.
-The Company recorded a total restructuring charge of \$3.6 million, which consist of \$2.9 million of one-time termination benefits such as severance costs and related benefits and \$0.7 million of non-cash stock-based compensation expense.
-No cash payments and no other non-cash settlements or adjustments were made during the three and six months ended June 30, 2024.
-As of June 30, 2024, the \$2.9 million one-time termination benefits remain payable and are recorded within the accrued expenses and other current liabilities line item on the Company's condensed balance sheet.
+The Company recorded a total restructuring charge of \$3.6 million, which consists of \$2.9 million of one-time termination benefits such as severance costs and related benefits and \$0.7 million of non-cash stock-based compensation expense.
+Cash payments of \$1.4 million were made during the three and nine months ended September 30, 2024.
+As of September 30, 2024, \$1.5 million of one-time termination benefits remain payable and are recorded within the accrued expenses and other current liabilities line item on the Company's condensed balance sheet.
 Severance payments commenced in July 2024 and will extend through July 2025.
+The following table provides details on the Company's restructuring and other charges (in thousands):